swing trading

 What Does the ATR Indicator Measure?

-ATR offers investors a way of measuring the recent price volatility for a stock.
+ATR is a stock indicator offers investors a way of measuring the recent price volatility for a stock.

 It calculates the average amount that the price of a stock moved in a period over a given length of time.